 Working Group on Child Health, Early Childhood, and Adverse Childhood Experiences Principles

-In 2018, Families USA launched the Working Group on Child Health, Early Childhood and ACEs, composed of partners from national organizations with deep expertise in child health, health system financing, early childhood, education, child welfare and juvenile justice, among others, who are working together to apply our collective knowledge and experience to develop a strategy to raise awareness among national decision-makers about the impact of ACEs and advance policy solutions around ACEs prevention and mitigation.
+In 2018, Families USA launched the Working Group on Child Health, Early Childhood and ACEs, a new, cross-sector group composed of partners from national organizations with deep expertise in child health, health system financing, early childhood, education, child welfare, and juvenile justice who are working together to leverage our collective knowledge and experience to develop and advance a federal policy agenda around ACEs prevention and mitigation.

 Our Working Group represents an ongoing, collaborative effort to develop and advance solutions that prevent and mitigate ACEs, promote resilience, and support the healthy development of children.
 We are working together to apply our collective expertise and experience to advance health and health care financing policies around ACEs prevention and mitigation.
 Read more about our Working Group and the Principles that will be guiding our work.